dendenim/geofire-js/README.md

-This is a frok from GeoFire 4.3.0.
+This is a fork from GeoFire 4.3.0.